backstage/backstage/docs/cli/commands.md

 This command is experimental and we hope to be able to replace it with one that is less integrated directly with Docker, and also supports multi-stage Docker builds.
-It is possible to replicate most of what this command does by manually building each package, then use the `build-workspace` to create the temporary workspace, and finally copy over any additional files to the workspace and execute the Docker build within it.
+It is possible to replicate most of what this command does by manually building each package, and then use the `build-workspace` to create the temporary workspace, and finally copy over any additional files to the workspace and execute the Docker build within it.

 ```text
 Usage: backstage-cli backend:build-image [options]